Charles James Spencer-Churchill, Marquess of Blandford1

 Marriage, 24 Feb 1990 2

-Rebecca Mary Few-Brown is the daughter of Peter Few-Brown and Elizabeth Linda Milling.1 She married Charles James Spencer-Churchill, Marquess of Blandford, son of John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough and Susan Mary Hornby, on 24 February 1990 at Church of St. Mary Magdalene, Woodstock, Oxfordshire, England.1,3 She and Charles James Spencer-Churchill, Marquess of Blandford were divorced in 1998.1
+Rebecca Mary Few Brown is the daughter of Peter Few Brown and Elizabeth Linda Milling.1 She married Charles James Spencer-Churchill, 12th Duke of Marlborough, son of John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough and Susan Mary Hornby, on 24 February 1990 at Church of St. Mary Magdalene, Woodstock, Oxfordshire, EnglandG.1,3 She and Charles James Spencer-Churchill, 12th Duke of Marlborough were divorced in 1998.1 She married, secondly, Tom McFarlane after 1998.4

-Rebecca Mary Few-Brown also went by the nick-name of Becky.
-As a result of her marriage, Rebecca Mary Few-Brown was styled as Marchioness of Blandford on 24 February 1990.
+Rebecca Mary Few Brown also went by the nick-name of Becky.
+After her marriage, Rebecca Mary Few Brown was styled as Marchioness of Blandford on 24 February 1990.
 From 24 February 1990, her married name became Spencer-Churchill.
+From after 1998, her married name became McFarlane.4

 Citations